Handling Requests for Public Information

 As an agency of the State of Texas, the Texas Public Information Act (“TPIA”) requires that The University of Texas Health Science Center at Houston (“university”) must make available certain information upon written request.

-The university’s Public Information Officer is the Senior Executive Vice President, Chief Operating and Financial Officer.
+The university’s Public Information Officer is the Senior Executive Vice President, Chief Operating Officer.
 The Public Information Officer or designee has exclusive authority for coordinating responses to requests for public information under the TPIA and in accordance with UT System Policy 139 Texas Public Information Act.

 Note: Several university policies provide guidance on the handling of certain types of requests for information.
 HOOP 147, Handling Legal Processes contains information regarding handling specific legal requests such as subpoenas; HOOP 181, Records Management Program discusses responsibilities for maintaining records; and HOOP 5, Handling Communications with the Media pertains to requests for news stories and other public relations material.
 Requests for medical records or medical information must be handled in accordance with the university's privacy policies and HOOP 206 Privacy of Individually Identifiable Health Information.